wittslucy/MeterConvert/README.md

     Miles

-So far - this is my first Android app and is based on the calculater challenge from Udemy Course by Vin Norman!
+So far - this is my first Android app and is based on the calculator challenge from Udemy Course by Vin Norman!